colbs255/JavaOne/presentations/Java_after_11.md

 ---
 # Conclusion
-Java 17...
+- Java 17...
-- Makes it easier to debug programs with more precise null pointer exceptions
+    - Improves debugging with more precise null pointer exceptions
     - Improves overall performance with it's enhanced garbage collectors
-- Makes writing java more convenient with text blocks, pattern matching, switch expressions, and records
+    - Makes writing java more convenient with text blocks, Stream::toList, pattern matching, switch expressions, and records
     - Sealed classes
+    - Opens the door to a new style of programming: Data Oriented Programming that can coexist with Object Oriented Programming